zeeshanali/Online-Help/docs/Upgrade_Guide/Upgrade_EE-2.4-el6_to_LU-LTS-el7.md

     pcs stonith create st-fencing fence_chroma
     ```

 1. Add the resources for each Lustre\* storage target.
 This requires the original resource name and target identifier assigned by Intel® Manager for Lustre\*.
-Both can be retrieved from the backup copy of the Pacemaker CIB XML file.
-The syntax of the command to create a resource is as follows:
+Both can be retrieved from the backup copy of the Pacemaker CIB XML file. **Replace `<resource name>` and `<target id>` in the script below with the appropriate values.** The syntax of the command to create a resource is as follows:

     ```bash
     pcs resource create <resource name> ocf:chroma:Target \